vanessa-kang/tp/docs/DeveloperGuide.md

 * General
     * Commands entered should be short and intuitive to reduce mistyping of commands
+    * Program should be compatible on a wide range of devices
 * Academic Planner
     * Viewing of Academic Calendar should be intuitive as a complicated or messy output compromises usability of PlanNUS
     * Only verified modules offered by NUS should be able to be added to prevent confusion